jonnydyer/pypropep/README.md

 There are several things I'd like to add to this module for the v0.2 release including:

 - Setting up [Python Wheels](http://pythonwheels.com/) distribution so that installation doesn't require local compiling
+- Setting up an [Anaconda](https://www.continuum.io/anaconda-overview) distribution for the module
 - Supporting Python versions other than 2.7 in both test and deployment
 - Adding Finite Area Contraction-ratio (FAC) support to cpropep library and python interface